 could be reused but probably needs replacing, possibly by a graphic designer.

-Cllr Melvin to enquire about this.
+Rose Melvin to enquire about this.
 The sign at the bottom of the Dumbles is

 okay but the one near the Water Board will need to be replaced.
 The sign